Jaswar/bachelor-thesis/README.md

 cp ./data/anet_1.3/annotations/cuhk_val_simp_share.json <path to out_datasets>/out_datasets/anet_1.3
 ```

-3. Create symbolic links from `./data/anet_1.3` to `out_datasets/anet_1.3`.
+4. Create symbolic links from `./data/anet_1.3` to `out_datasets/anet_1.3`.
 This will allow us to use the default ActivityNet I3D configuration with no changes.
 ```shell
 ln -s <path to out_datasets>/out_datasets/anet_1.3 ./data/anet_1.3
 ```

-4. Run the `run_data_anet.sh` script.
+5. Run the `run_data_anet.sh` script.
 The results can be found in the SLURM outputs.
 ```shell
 sbatch run_data_anet.sh
 ```

 ## Computational efficiency: Training

+As mentioned in the paper, each repetition of the experiment uses the same seeds.
+The exact
+values of these seeds can be found in both `run_cmpute_training_thumos_repetition.sh` and `run_compute_training_anet_repetition.sh`.
+Those
+seeds were obtained by running the `generate_training_seeds.py` script.

 ### Full results